 In this final snippet, Eric describes how embedding the DailyBreath solution into the care process allowed him to further develop tools to help asthma sufferers track their symptoms and build a symptom/sensitivity map.
 He’s working towards introducing these solutions at both the local and community level.

 There’s no single definition for when ‘pollen season’ starts or ends, because the pollen count where you are depends upon your exact location and the changing conditions there.

 However, climate change is making things even more complicated.
-We'll be discussing this in more detail in this upcoming webinar.
-Sign up for free below!
+We discussed this in more detail in this webinar.